ShiningCrystal-Team/ancientemerald-dx/README.md

-### This readme contains 2 sections, one for aaaaaa123456789's original project, and one for AE REBORN
+### This readme contains 2 sections, one for aaaaaa123456789's original project, and one for AE DX

 # 16-bit index expansion for Crystal